3xpl0it-sh4d0w/3xpl0it-Sh4d0w/readme.md

 <blockquote>
 <pre>
-Hey!
-Let me introduce myself : Jason, 22 years old, <a href="https://en.wikipedia.org/wiki/Brittany">Breton</a> 👋.
+👋 Hey!
+Let me introduce myself : Jason, 22 years old, <a href="https://en.wikipedia.org/wiki/Brittany">Breton</a>.
-<b>I've chosen "3xpl0it sh4d0w"</b> not because I'm a <a href="https://en.wikipedia.org/wiki/Script_kiddie">Kiddie</a> 👨‍💻.
+👨‍💻 <b>I've chosen "3xpl0it sh4d0w"</b> not because I'm a <a href="https://en.wikipedia.org/wiki/Script_kiddie">Kiddie</a>.
-I wanted to say through this pseudo that <a href="https://en.wikipedia.org/wiki/Vulnerability">Vulnerability</a> is above all human 😰.
+😰 I wanted to say through this pseudo that <a href="https://en.wikipedia.org/wiki/Vulnerability">Vulnerability</a> is above all human.
-You should know that I chose to do <a href="https://en.wikipedia.org/wiki/Computer_science">Computer Science</a> to harm anyone 😐.
+😐 You should know that I chose to do <a href="https://en.wikipedia.org/wiki/Computer_science">Computer Science</a> to harm anyone.
-I chose to work in IT to protect companies against <a href="https://en.wikipedia.org/wiki/Cyberattack">Cyber Attacks</a> 💀.
+💀 I chose to work in IT to protect companies against <a href="https://en.wikipedia.org/wiki/Cyberattack">Cyber Attacks</a>.
 </pre>

 <pre>
-<b>You should know that I am passionate in various fields 😃 :</b>
+<b>😃 You should know that I am passionate in various fields :</b>
 <a href="https://en.wikipedia.org/wiki/Music">🎵 The Music</a>, <a href="https://en.wikipedia.org/wiki/Motorsport">🏎️ Mechanical Sports</a>, <a href="https://en.wikipedia.org/wiki/Combat_sport">🥋 Fighting Sports</a>, <a href="https://en.wikipedia.org/wiki/Astronomy">🌃 The Astronomy</a>, <a href="https://en.wikipedia.org/wiki/Astrophotography">🔭 The Astrophotography</a>.
 </pre>
 </blockquote>